cajewell01/100_days_of_Python/README.md

 # # 100_days_of_python
 These are the exercises and projects I completed on my own without a solution, unless noted, while participating in the 100daysofpython.dev course.
 Below you will find instructions I needed to follow to accomplish each task, my thoughts, and things I learned.
-Also, while I will not be attaching the notes to this readme file, the notes I took for each day along with the practice exercises are included in this repository and are named by day.
+Also, while I will not be attaching the notes to this readme file or GitHub repository, the notes I took for each day along with the practice exercises are found in my [Notion](https://funky-crocodile-35a.notion.site/100-Days-of-Python-a5edd4102a6a4e60b365fba93016e916)

 ## Day 1
 This was just a basic intro.
 We covered printing, inputs, and concatenation.
 There were no exercies just the project.